telepresenceio/telepresence/troubleshooting/index.md

 ### Granting or Requesting Access on Initial Login

-The first time you login to Ambassador Cloud, GitHub will ask to authorize Ambassador Labs to access your orgs and certain user data.
+When using GitHub as your identity provider, the first time you login to Ambassador Cloud GitHub will ask to authorize Ambassador Labs to access your orgs and certain user data.

 <img src="../../images/github-login.png" width="50%"/>